benjamin-asdf/clj-push3-play/BIG_IDEAS.md

 - These are adapted, are encoded in the genome and can by definition not look at the content of mentality, only the hardware level implementation of it.
 - Idea #1: Time: By allowing a settled activity to inhibit all alternatives, the fastest program could win.
-- Idea #2: Inhibition: The amount of inhibition an activity patterns sustains could be an indication of it's connectedness to the rest of the network, making it an idea that 'fitst well' with the overall memory structure (~ world model) of the network.
+- Idea #2: Inhibition: The amount of inhibition an activity patterns sustains could be an indication of it's connectedness to the rest of the network, making it an idea that 'fits well' with the overall memory structure (~ world model) of the network.

 - Braitenberg: Maybe tickle circuits were re-used as humor circuits, activated by elegance detectors, thereby being 'fun lines' that the system can use for instance for it's reward model.